Are you ADA Compliant?

 3. Digital Camera

-Must have at least three megapixels of resolution with a zoom feature can be used to photograph measurements on tape measures and digital levels.
+Must have at least three megapixels of resolution with a zoom feature that can be used to photograph measurements on tape measures and digital levels.
 Surveying can be very taxing work.
 Mistakes can be made, so it is important to record all important data and measurements with digital pictures.
 A few good pics can expose potential miscalculations and keep the project on course.

 4. Pressure Gauge